lozlette/city-spot/README.md

 ## Project Summary

-City Spot is a platform for travellers to share images of the places they've been to and to find out information on cities they're planning to go to in the future.
-Information includes, posts made by other users, event and restaurant recommendations.
-Posts with high amounts of likes will be added to the popular posts page where they'll be able to 'like' the posts they see on that page.
+City Spot is a social platform for travellers to showcase their recent trips.
+This is done by generating a 'post' on a city's show page, which includes:

+* a chosen image of the place
+* a brief summary of their experience/caption relating to their image.

+To increase interactivity amongst the travellers, users can also:

+* add a comment to a post
+* 'like' the post

+10 Posts with highest amounts of likes in the database will be featured on a popular posts page, where they are ordered from the most likes to the least likes.
+The number of 'likes' are shown on the post to clarify this, and to visually display the popularity ranking on the page.
+The users are also able to 'like' the posts they see on that page, and will be navigated to the city's show page if they click on the post.

+As well as the posts, the city show pages also include general city information such as population and region, event and restaurant recommendations, and a weekly weather forcast.
+This was a tool for user to find out information on cities they're planning to go to in the future.

+Users can also like and comment on the posts made by other users.

 ## Users Journey